 How Can Apple Cider Vinegar Be Used?

 A great way to start the habit of including Apple Cider Vinegar in your wellness program is to begin every morning with a glass of Raw Apple Cider Vinegar water.
 Make your Raw Apple Cider Vinegar water with 32-ounces of purified water, 1 Tbsp. of Raw Apple Cider Vinegar and 1 tsp. of raw honey if you wish (some individuals prefer the vinegar alone, minus the honey).
 Keep your mixture in the fridge.
 Many people practice this religiously, and find that it gives them a natural boost of energy, helps to keep their bowels regular, helps with aches and pains, and even improves their skin by giving it a vibrant, healthy glow.
 However, I think that one receives the best benefit by drinking ACV water throughout the day.
-I recommend making up a gallon of distilled water or Wellness Water and adding 2-3 tablespoons of Apple Cider Vinegar and then using this as your water for the day.
-Some prefer to add a cap full of ACV to each glass of distilled water or Wellness Water that they drink.
+I recommend making up a gallon of distilled water and adding 2-3 tablespoons of Apple Cider Vinegar and then using this as your water for the day.
+Some prefer to add a cap full of ACV to each individual glass of distilled water they drink.
 It doesn’t take long to get used to the taste of ACV water and most people find that in no time they actually prefer it over their regular water.

 What Are the Known Health Benefits of Apple Cider Vinegar?